Installing a Closet or Pantry LED Light Kit

 Conclusion

-For $119, the Loox LED Light Bar Kit from Rockler is a tremendous value.
-This got rid of a big line item on my “honey do” list and it’s sure to earn you some brownie points should you decide to surprise your significant other with this type of system.
-There’s aren’t a lot of things I can critique about this system.
-You have nearly endless options—including various 24V bar lengths and puck options.
+For less than $100 (often less than $60), installing a closet or pantry LED light presents a tremendous upgrade to any home.
+This got rid of a big line item on my “honey do” list, and it’s sure to earn you some brownie points should you decide to surprise your significant other with this type of system.
+Thanks to online shopping, you have nearly endless options—including various LED light bar lengths and various trigger options.

 Related articles